musakurel/butterfly-project/README.md

 # 🦋 Butterfly app

-Butterly app is an app that allows you to view butterflies!
+The Butterly app is an app that allows you to view butterflies!

 It consists of 2 parts:
 - **backend** *(REST API built via express)*
 - **frontend** *(SPA built via React)*

-Project is written on **Typescript**
+The project is written in **Typescript**

 ## Backend

-Backend is an REST API server that based on top o ExpressJS framework.
-For database we use Postgres.
-As DB client we use Knex query builder (https://knexjs.org/).
-All code related to the backend is placed in `server` folder.<br/>
+The backend is a n ExpressJS REST API server.
+For the database we use Postgres.
+To talk to the database, we use [Knex](https://knexjs.org/) query builder.
+All code related to the backend is located in the `server` folder.<br/>

-For now REST API provides single endpoint:
+The REST API provides a single endpoint:
 ```
 GET /butterfiles
 ```
-It returns list of butterfiles (check butterfly schema in `server/controllers/butterfly/types.ts`)
+It returns a list of butterfiles (check the butterfly schema in `server/controllers/butterfly/types.ts`)

 ## Frontend

 Frontend is an SPA built on top of React.
 For routing we use `react-router-dom` lib.
-All code related to the frontend is placed in `fe` folder.
+All code related to the frontend is located in the `fe` folder.

+## Task

+The Butterfly app is already a pretty great app, but we think it would be even better if it let users create and delete butterflies.

+Your task is to implement:
+1. An endpoint which receives a new butterfly and stores it in the database.
+2. a form on the frontend for adding a new butterfly to the collection, available somewhere in the UI
+3. An endpoint which deletes the specified Butterfly
+4. A **delete** button on the butterfly card

+### Bonus task
+Implement **wishlist** functionality.
+Add ability to add butterfiles to the wishlist and then view wishlist on a sepparate page.

+### What we're looking for
+* Your code should be extensible and reusable
+* Your code should be tidy and adhere to conventions
+* Your changes should be well-scoped and explained in the write-up
+* Your write-up should be thoughtful and coherent

+❗️ If you have any questions or concerns, please do not hesitate to contact us!

+### Scoring rubric

+You will be scored on the following aspects of your work:

+* Endpoint implementation
+* Endpoint design
+* Appropriate testing of new code
+* Tidiness and adherence to conventions
+* Appropriate refactoring
+* Communication in the write-up

+0 = poor 1 = adequate 2 = exceptional

+The maximum possible score is 12.

 ## Setup